 Pinched nerve treatment is offered at Chiropractic and Rehabilitation of Miami Lakes.
-Pinched nerve injuries caused from herniated discs are commonly caused from the traumatic force that is placed into the body after an auto accident collision.
+These pinched nerves caused from herniated discs are commonly caused from the traumatic force that is placed into the body after an auto accident collision.
 Vertebral discs may also be damaged from excessive stress placed on the disc through certain motions.
 Since vertebral discs within the spinal column many people turn to chiropractic care for safe and effective treatment.
 These vertebral discs are within the cervical (neck), thoracic (mid back), and lumbar (lower back) regions of the spine.

 When the nucleus pulpolsus (center of the disc) becomes misplaced it forms a bulge or herniation on the outside portion of the disc which may then pinch spinal nerves.
 “Pinched nerves” usually respond very well to chiropractic care.
 In cases of pinched nerves, you may feel tingling, numbness, and possibly even weakness.
 This is due to pressure and inflammation on a nerve from bulging discs or bone spurs along the spine.
 Pressure on these “pinched nerves” cause your symptoms to travel away from the spine, along the course of the nerve.
 The nerves of the neck travel down the shoulder and extend into the arm, hand, and fingers.
 This is why so many neck problems cause symptoms to radiate into the arm and hand.

 The nerves of the low back join to form the sciatic nerve, which travels down the leg into the foot.
 This is why a “pinched nerve” of the low back with symptoms radiating down the leg is often called “sciatica”.
 Nerves can very often become irritated by stiff and restricted joints and muscles.
 These nerve irritations can cause pain, and even numbness and tingling as well.